Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 > ex.
 China can mass produce *labor-intensive goods* (for... reasons) like textiles and electronics, Australia can produce *land-intensive goods* such as wool and meat, Mexico has the climate to mass produce produce, and the US can produce *capital-intensive goods* such as vehicles, equipment, and machinery due to its industrialization.
 With this, each country can specialize in certain products they excel at producing and get the others from each other.

+Trade also deters monopolies by promoting competition, with foreign firms competing with domestic, each innovating to find the lowest prices.
+Trade plays a large role in preventing war, and imported products allow for a wider variety of goods.

 ## Comparative/Absolute Advantage

 *Open economies* (to international trade) produce more of some goods (*exports*) than others (*imports*) than they would if they were a *closed economy*.
 This is because with trade, becoming increasingly specialized in producing certain goods means that the nation has an *absolute advantage* (as it is a more efficient producer of that good than others, being specialized; **lower per unit cost**) and *comparative advantage* (if it can produce the product at a **lower [[Basic Economic Concepts#Opportunity Cost|Opportunity Cost]]** than others).